sahithyandev/s2/src/content/docs/theory-of-electricity/04-coupled-circuits.md

 next: true
 ---

+For all the definitions below, $N$ means the number of turns. $ $

 ### Self inductance

 When the magnetic field produced by a coil causes an emf on itself.
+Denoted by $L$.
+When the length and area are constants, $L \propto N^2$.

 ### Mutual coupling